Biden suspends oil leases in Alaska's Arctic refuge

 Bernadette Demientieff, executive director of the Gwich’in Nation Steering Committee, said in a statement that tribal leaders are heartened by the Biden administration's “commitment to protecting sacred lands and the Gwich’in way of life.”

-She thanked Biden and Interior Secretary Deb Haaland “for hearing our voices and standing up for our human rights and identity.''
+She thanked Biden and Haaland “for hearing our voices and standing up for our human rights and identity.''

+In a joint statement, Alaska Sens.
+Dan Sullivan and Lisa Murkowski, along with Rep. Don Young and Gov. Mike Dunleavy, criticized the Interior Department action.
+All four are Republicans.

+Dunleavy said the leases sold in January “are valid and cannot be taken away by the federal government.''

 Credit: Evan Vucci